pavishetty2021/html-css-coding-standard/README.md

    4. Assist in developing well-formed, semantically correct, and mostly valid code.

    5. Aid in the onboarding of new development team members to new and existing projects.

+Code Re-usability:
+Code which shares a very similar or identical structure should be written in such a way that it can be used further.